Benchmarking Stable Diffusion v1.5 across 23 consumer GPUs

 Comfy UI

-ComfyUI is another popular user interface for stable diffusion, but with a node-and-link based interface that mimics the underlying components of a workflow.
+ComfyUI is another popular user interface for stable diffusion, but it has a node-and-link-based interface that mimics the underlying components of a workflow.
 It is the most customizable of the backends, and it has some caching features that are beneficial when not all parameters change between generations.

 Stable Diffusion v1.5 Benchmark: Results